 I’m a freelance photographer and writer based in Cape Town, South Africa.
-I specialize in writing about the environment, science, and travel and telling stories through photography.
+I write about the environment, science, and travel and tell stories through photography.
 I also enjoy exploring a diverse range of subjects with my work including art, street, culture, and food.

 I’m available for assignments and have a large collection of stock photography available.
 Please contact me regarding projects or licensing or just to chat: morgantrimble at gmail.com